unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 ```

-This section showed how to tune the performance of the technique by using the non-default options as well as controlling
+This section showed in detail how to vary the default and non-default parameters required by the technique.
-the default options.
 An in-depth discussion on these is provided in [](lre-4-low-level.md)